-a.
+- a.
 Use of Restraints.
 (Select one): (For waiver actions submitted before March 2014, responses in Appendix G-2-a will display information for both restraints and seclusion.
-For most waiver actions submitted after March 2014, responses regarding seclusion appear in Appendix G-2-c.)

-C The State does not permit or prohibits the use of restraints Specify the State agency (or agencies) responsible for detecting the unauthorized use of restraints and how the oversight is conducted and its frequency: nis ^ \ restraints).
+For most waiver actions submitted after March 2014, responses regarding seclusion appear in Appendix G-2-c.) - O The state does not permit or prohibits the use of restraints concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).